dennisreimann/kindle-display/README.md

 ### Prerequisites

 - Node.js (assembles the data and runs the webserver)
-- firefox (takes the screenshot of the webpage)
+- firefox-esr (takes the screenshot of the webpage)
 - pngcrush (converts the screenshot to a greyscale image)
+- curl (to fetch the JSON data)
 - jq (to process the JSON data)
 - jo (to generate the JSON data file)
+- cron (schedule update task)
+- torsocks (optional, if you want to force Tor connections)

 ### Installation